 The chopping, the stirring, the tidying up ….
 Wouldn’t it be nice to have help in the kitchen?
 If you have kids around, consider turning those little fingers into helping hands.
 Not only will you put them to work, you’ll build life skills to feed their potential well into adulthood.

-Chef Tim Zintz, Director of Culinary Development at the Aramark Innovation Center (AIC), knows a thing or two about cooking with kids.
+Chef Tim Zintz, Director of Culinary Development at Aramark, knows a thing or two about cooking with kids.
 His 11-year-old twins get in on the act at home, and he also is involved with Aramark’s very hands-on Take Your Child to Work Day each year, where chefs and their children plan a whole day of food exploration and fun.